xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 >
 > * An active Katalon Studio Enterprise license.
 > * Install the **Jira Integration** plugin for Katalon Studio.
 You can download the plugin from Katalon Store here: [Jira Integration](https://store.katalon.com/product/3/Jira-Integration).
-> * Install the **Katalon Studio and TestOps integration** plugin for the Atlassian site.
+> * Install the **Katalon Studio and TestOps integration** plugin for Jira.
 You can download the plugin from the Atlassian Marketplace website here: [Katalon Studio and TestOps integration](https://marketplace.atlassian.com/apps/1217501/katalon-bdd-test-automation-for-jira).
 ## Configure Jira Integration

 To enable Jira Integration, follow these steps: